-Harm - a violation or abuse of a person's human rights, or a negative human rights impact.
+Harm - a violation / abuse of a person's human rights, or a negative human rights impact.

-Human rights - the basic set of inalienable rights and freedoms that belong to every person in the world.
+Human rights - are the basic set of inalienable rights and freedoms that belong to every person in the world.
 Human rights are based on shared values like dignity, fairness, equality, respect, and independence, and are rooted in all the major cultures and religions of the world.
 Human rights are set out in the Universal Declaration of Human Rights (1948) and defined and protected through international and national laws.
 They apply to all people of all ages and can never be taken away, although they can sometimes be restricted (e.g. if a person breaks the law, in interests of national security).
+Human rights include the right to life and liberty, freedom from slavery and torture, freedom of opinion and expression, the right to work and education, and many more.
 Everyone is entitled to these rights, without discrimination.

 Human rights-holder - any person who holds human rights.
 All human beings are rights-holders under the Universal Declaration of Human Rights.
 Note: professionals and campaigners who work in the human rights field may use the term 'rights-holder' for short.
 In the human rights context, this does not mean a holder of commercial rights.

-Human Rights Due Diligence - the process of understanding, preventing, mitigating, and addressing human rights impacts on people, and tracking and communicating on performance.
-The umbrella term 'human rights due diligence' can also be used as shorthand to include the policy commitment and provision of access to effective remedy.
+Human Rights Due Diligence - process of understanding, preventing, mitigating, and addressing human rights impacts on people, tracking and communicating on performance.
+The umbrella term of human rights due diligence is sometimes also used as shorthand to also include the policy commitment and the provision of access to effective remedy.

-Impact - A human rights impact can be a positive or negative change affecting one or more person's human rights, wholly or partially, resulting from past or present decisions and activities.
+Impact - A human rights impact can be a positive or negative change affecting one or more person's human rights, wholly or partially resulting from past or present decisions and activities.
 Potential human rights impacts relate to the likely effects of anticipated future decisions and activities.